awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 ## Operation

-### On Encrypt
+### OnEncrypt

-On encrypt MUST take [encryption materials](structures.md#encryption-materials) as input.
+OnEncrypt MUST take [encryption materials](structures.md#encryption-materials) as input.

-If the [encryption materials](structures.md#encryption-materials) do not contain a plaintext data key, on encrypt MUST generate a random plaintext data key and set it on the [encryption materials](structures.md#encryption-materials).
+If the [encryption materials](structures.md#encryption-materials) do not contain a plaintext data key, OnEncrypt MUST generate a random plaintext data key and set it on the [encryption materials](structures.md#encryption-materials).

 The keyring MUST encrypt the plaintext data key in the [encryption materials](structures.md#encryption-materials) using AES-GCM.